 Stay in a Contemporary Courtyard room and receive:

-- Dinner for two each evening in the Mayflower Brasserie (allowance £40pp)
+- Two-course dinner for two each evening in the Mayflower Brasserie

 - Full use of the spa facilities throughout your stay

 - 10% off Spa Treatments at Award Winning Gaia Spa